phoenix-dataplane/phoenix/mdbook/src/introduction.md

 Compared to traditional library + sidecar solutions such as gRPC + Envoy, mRPC applies network policies and observability features with both security and low performance overhead, i.e., with minimal data movement and no redundant (un)marshalling.
-The mechanism supports live upgrade of RPC bindings, policies, transport, and marshalling without disrupting running applications.
+The mechanism supports live upgrade of RPC bindings, policies, transports, and marshalling without disrupting running applications.